 Solutions to achieve 55% GHG reduction by 2030

-This research and development project covers a combination of energy-saving solutions that can be adopted in retrofitting aimed at achieving the 35% of green house gas (GHG) emissions.
-Two new technologies, i.e., wind assisted ship propulsion and an innovative air lubrication system, will be brought to the next level and combined, although based on already mature technologies, such as operational and hydrodynamic design optimization and ship electrification, have to be expanded to be integrated with the new solutions as well as to cope with the constraints posed by the original ship design.
+This research and development project covers a combination of energy-saving solutions that can be adopted in retrofitting aimed at achieving 35% of greenhouse gas (GHG) emissions.
+Two new technologies, i.e., wind-assisted ship propulsion and an innovative air lubrication system, will be brought to the next level and combined, although based on already mature technologies, such as operational and hydrodynamic design optimization and ship electrification, have to be expanded to be integrated with the new solutions as well as to cope with the constraints posed by the original ship design.

 The consortium brings together universities and research institutions, three developers of the new technologies, a ship design office, software developers, ICT experts, a classification society, a ship-repair company, and two large ship operators.

 - FRIENDSHIP SYSTEMS, Germany

 - Rina, Italy

 - Irish Continental Group, Ireland